wbailey/kata/README.md

         example "invoking with 1 and 2 and 3 and 4 and 5 returns 15"
       end
     end

-This is a very simple DSL that consists of 3 methods that really doesn't really need any more explanation than the above example.

 ### Setting up a Kata ###